111th Attack Squadron: Korean War activation

-At Langley AFB, the 136th trained with their F-51D Mustangs.
-Unfortunately losing two 111th FBS pilots in a training accident on 15 December.
+At Langley, the 136th trained with their F-51D Mustangs.
+Unfortunately losing two squadro pilots in a training accident on 15 December.
 A third pilot was killed on 27 January 1951 in another accident.
 In February 1951, the aged F-51Ds that the unit had been flying since its activation in 1947 were replaced by F-84E Thunderjets, and the squadron began transition training on the jet fighter-bomber.
-Most of the training took place at Langley, although some pilots were sent to Shaw AFB, South Carolina.
+Most of the training took place at Langley, although some pilots were sent to Shaw Air Force Base, South Carolina.
 Maintenance crews, all new to jet aircraft, were trained at Langley and engine specialists were sent to the Allison plant in Indianapolis.
 Assigned to the Arkansas ANG 154th FBS at the time was a Navy exchange pilot, future NASA astronaut Lt.
 Walter Schirra (who happened to be the only pilot assigned to the 136th at the time who was a qualified jet pilot).

-In May 1951, less than seven months later, the Wing was deployed to Japan, being attached to Far East Air Force and stationed at Itazuke Air Force Base, the first echelon of the 136th arriving on 18 May.
-The 136th replaced the Strategic Air Command 27th Fighter-Escort Wing, which had deployed to Far East Air Force in the early days of the Korean War.
-At Itazuke, the squadrons took over the F-84Es of the 27th FEW, which remained in place, its aircraft being reassigned from SAC to Far East Air Force inventory records.
-On 2 June, the final elements of the 136th arrived in Japan, the National Guardsmen officially relieved the 27th FBW and the SAC airmen departed for the United States.
-The 136th was the first Air National Guard Wing in history to enter combat.
+In May 1951, less than seven months later, the Wing was deployed to Japan, being attached to Far East Air Forces (FEAF)and stationed at Itazuke Air Force Base, the first echelon of the 136th arriving on 18 May.
+The 136th replaced the Strategic Air Command 27th Fighter-Escort Wing, which had deployed to FEAF in the early days of the Korean War.
+At Itazuke, the squadrons took over the F-84Es of the 27th, which remained in place.
+On 2 June, the final elements of the 136th arrived in Japan, the National Guardsmen officially relieved the 27th and the SAC airmen departed for the United States.
+The 136th was the first Air National Guard wing in history to enter combat.